rikhuijzer/blog/posts/frequentist-bayesian-coin-flipping.md

 end
 ```

-For the Bayesian estimate, we can use the closed-form solution as shown by \citet{turing2020closed}.
+For the Bayesian estimate, we can use the closed-form solution \citep{turing2020closed}.
 A closed-form solution is not available for many real-world problems, but quite useful for this example.

 ```julia:bayesian_beliefs